MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/xamarin-ios.md

 ---
-title: How to migrate to a newer version of App Center Push
+title: How to migrate to a newer version of App Center Push (Xamarin.iOS)
-description: How to migrate to a newer version of App Center Push
+description: How to migrate to a newer version of App Center Push (Xamarin.iOS)
 keywords: sdk, push
 author: king-of-spades
 ms.author: kegr